Affiliate links on Android Authority may earn us a commission. Learn more.

 Ultimately curved monitors bring you closer to the action, whether you’re binging shows, gunning down enemies, or working on your next YouTube video.
 Manufacturers like Samsung and LG have taken what they’ve learned from their TV businesses and become leaders in the monitor landscape.

-Don’t limit yourself to those brands, however.
-Companies like ASUS, HP, and Dell/Alienware are big players, and can potentially offer more bang for the buck.
+But don’t feel you have to limit yourself to those brands when it comes to buying a curved monitor.
+Companies like ASUS, HP, and Dell/Alienware are big players and can potentially offer more bang for your buck.

 Curved TV pros and cons